 You’re asking why having fun matters for you.
 More specifically, you’re asking whether you’re worthy of investment.
 Sure, everybody gets to have fun – but do you?

 As women, we have a notoriously hard time responding in the affirmative to this niggling inner self-doubt.
-During 2020, as Coronavirus cut down entire populations like trees in a California forest fire (it’s exhausting even thinking about that year, isn’t it?), the healthy population that got thrown most decidedly under the bus were middle-aged women.
+During 2020, Coronavirus cut down entire populations like trees in a California forest fire.
+It’s exhausting even thinking about that year, isn’t it?
+However, the healthy population that got thrown most decidedly under the bus were middle-aged women.
 That’s right, mom had it hardest!
-In most Western households, usually the greater of the two incomes in a double-income household was and remains that of the husband.
+In most double-income Western households, usually the greater of the two incomes is that of the husband.
 In other words, men usually earn more.
-When the ax fell in the form of one spouse needing to stay home and deal with quarantine, Zoom school, and the general state of reality unravelling at our fingertips, usually the spouse who took the hit was the wife.
+When the axe fell in the form of one spouse needing to stay home and deal with quarantine, Zoom school, and the general state of reality unravelling at our fingertips, usually the spouse who took the hit was the wife.
 Her income was the lesser sacrifice.
 Or so it seemed at the time.

 While dads around the world got up, splashed their faces, grabbed a coffee, and locked themselves into a room to try to manage a few hours of income generation during what was arguably one of the most shocking, destabilizing, and horrifying events of our collective lifetime, mom remained free to take a deep breath, let her shoulders drop, and read to the kids on the couch while the scent of freshly baked blueberry muffins wafted from the open kitchen door.
-Ha, psyche!
+Ha!
 Just kidding.
-Mom remained free to wipe up feces, vomit, and any other bodily fluid being ejected in her environment, manage the emotional stability (everything is relative) of however many fragile human psyches existed precariously in her care, try to get the hordes fed and clothed according to some sort of pattern vaguely resembling a schedule, pick stuff off the floor, pick it up off the floor again five minutes later, check the various boxes of arbitrary accomplishment being doled out by the educational institutions those under her care were affiliated with, and – oh, yeah, almost forgot – not entirely lose her cookies herself.
-Among other things.
+Mom remained free to wipe up feces, vomit, and any other bodily fluid being ejected in her environment and on her person, manage the emotional stability (everything is relative) of however many fragile human psyches existed precariously in her care, try to get the hordes fed and clothed according to some sort of pattern vaguely resembling a schedule, pick stuff off the floor, pick it up off the floor again five minutes later, check the various boxes of arbitrary accomplishment being doled out by the educational institutions that those under her care were affiliated with, and – oh, yeah, almost forgot – not entirely lose her cookies herself.
 (And that’s in the best of cases wherein anybody had a job at all.
-And where mom wasn’t also working – we can’t even begin to imagine what those girls went through, we really can’t.
+And where mom wasn’t also working – we can’t even begin to imagine what the stay-at-home professionals went through, we really can’t.
 We bow our heads in humility, ladies, we really do.)

 But there’s no free lunch, not even when mom is making it.
 The U.S. Bureau of Labor Statistics reported a whopping 1.8 million men leaving the job market since the beginning of the pandemic – as compared with an even more whopping 2.5 million women.
 Correspondingly, study after study found that the increase in clinical depression, anxiety, suicidality, and a range of other garden-variety and not-so-garden-variety mental illnesses amongst women rose at a rate three times greater than that of men.
 Time and again the majority of women surveyed reported some version of falling apart, but not the majority of men.
 Break it down: in a room of women and men, at least three times more of the women found themselves in deep mental health trouble.
 (Love data?
 Just Google words like “ women”, “pandemic”, “mental health”, and you’ll be rolling in it.)

-That, ladies, is why we have to have more fun.
+That, ladies, is why we need to have more fun.
 Because until we act out the conviction that we are worthy, we will be unable to believe it.
-Until we offer ourselves the compassion, understanding, and even – horror of horrors! – delight that we would offer a profoundly beloved friend, we will not recognize ourselves in the mirror.
-We will look into our own eyes and see nothing there, because we will be emptied of resources having withheld any activity to fill the well back up.
+Until we offer ourselves the compassion, understanding, and even delight that we would offer a profoundly beloved friend, we will not recognize ourselves in the mirror.
+We will look into our own eyes and see nothing there, because we will be emptied of resources.
+We are withholding from ourselves the activities required to fill the well back up.

-We have to have more fun because we deserve to have more fun, and that ought to be enough.
+We need to have more fun because we deserve to have more fun, and that ought to be enough.

 As it so happens, good things happen when we start treating ourselves like we are worthy of sweet care.
 We start to have more juice to go around for the kids and the husband and the partners and the business and the job and the errands and whatever else is pulling on the teat.
 We start to hear ourselves laughing again amidst the inevitable sighs.

-We have to have more fun because life will not get easier, but we cannot stay victims forever.
-Well, the truth is that we can but that is a dark, dark road into a murky, sad ending.
-We’ve all seen women allow themselves to go there, and we all know it ain’t pretty.
+We need to have more fun because life will not get easier but we cannot stay victims forever.
+(Well, the truth is that we can choose to continue believing that we are nothing but victims, but that is a dark road into a murky, sad ending.
+We’ve all seen women get stuck in those ugly woods, and we know it ain’t pretty.)
 However, we are not in fact victims.
 We are champions and we came here to rock.